 Still, if you want to get rid of it sooner, you can try many products like vinegar, vitamin C, baking soda, etc.

 How to Remove Semi Permanent Hair Dye at Home?

-Although we recommend you should first and foremost visit your hairstylist if you want to get your hair color out, but just in case if you want to try the at-home methods, there are a few ways you can try to remove hair dye at home:
+Although we recommend you should first and foremost visit your hairstylist if you want to get your hair color out, just in case you want to try the at-home methods, there are a few ways you can try to remove hair dye at home: